cleonadja/Data-Science-Toolkit/README.md

 ## How to install Docker

- 1. In Git Bash connect to the AWS instance that was created by entering ssh ubuntu@35.165.48.162 (your public IP address)
+ 1. In Git Bash connect to the AWS instance that was created by entering `ssh ubuntu@35.165.48.162` (your public IP address)
      - The public IP address for the created instance can be obtained by selecting the instance on the EC2 dashboard instances tab
- 2. Install Docker by entering curl -sSL https://get.docker.com|sh
+ 2. Install Docker by entering `curl -sSL https://get.docker.com|sh`
  3. The command line Docker client will require sudo access in order to issue commands.
-Add Ubuntu user to the Docker group by entering sudo usermod -aG docker Ubuntu
+Add Ubuntu user to the Docker group by entering `sudo usermod -aG docker ubuntu`
  4. A reboot is required for the changes to take effect.
-Enter sudo reboot
+Enter `sudo reboot`
- 5. Once the system has rebooted reconnect to the AWS isntance by entering ssh ubuntu@35.165.48.162 (your public IP address)
+ 5. Once the system has rebooted reconnect to the AWS isntance by entering `ssh ubuntu@35.165.48.162` (your public IP address)
- 6. Check if Docker is installed by entering docker -v
+ 6. Check if Docker is installed by entering `docker -v`
- 7. Check what cdocker container is running by entering docker ps
+ 7. Check what cdocker container is running by entering `docker ps`

 --> Step 6. should show you the Docker version installed and step 7. should return the container runnung